Assertions Quotes

 Assertions quotes by William C. Davis

-#48.
 The belief that value judgments are not subject, in the last analysis, to rational control, encourages the inclination to make irresponsible assertions regarding right and wrong or good and bad.
-One evades discussion of serious issues by the simple device of passing them off as value problems, whereas, to say the least, many of these conflicts arose out of man's very agreement regarding values. - Author: Leo Strauss
+One evades discussion of serious issues by the simple device of passing them off as value problems, whereas, to say the least, many of these conflicts arose out of man's very agreement regarding values. ~ Leo Strauss

 Assertions quotes by Leo Strauss

-#49.
 Ordinary people do not question the commonly accepted version of reality.
 They conform to the standard values of subduing enemies and cherishing friends and family.
 Materialism, ambition and mundane achievements are the worldly hallmarks of success.
 We experience the phenomenal world and our minds as solid and truly existent.
 Very few people doubt these assertions and question their solidity.
-Yet, the process of disbelief is the first step on the spiritual path. - Author: Tulku Urgyen Rinpoche
+Yet, the process of disbelief is the first step on the spiritual path. ~ Tulku Urgyen Rinpoche

 Assertions quotes by Tulku Urgyen Rinpoche